Odysseus: Other tales

 He figures in the end of the story of King Telephus of Mysia.

 The last poem in the Epic Cycle is called the Telegony, and is now lost.
 According to remaining fragments, it told the story of Odysseus's last voyage to the land of the Thesprotians.
 There he married the queen Callidice.
 Then he led the Thesprotians in a war with their neighbors the Brygoi (Brygi, Brygians) and defeated in battle the neighboring peoples who attacked him.
 When Callidice died, Odysseus returned home to Ithaca, leaving their son, Polypoetes, to rule Thesprotia.
-Contradicting the reading of Tiresias's prophecy in The Odyssey that Odysseus will have a gentle death in old age after making it home, the Telogony claims that he met his death at the hands of Telegonus, his son with Circe, after a misunderstanding.
-Telegonus attacked his father with a poisoned spear, given to him by Circe.
+Contradicting the reading of Tiresias's prophecy in the Odyssey that Odysseus will have a gentle death in old age after making it home, the Telogony claims that he met his death at the hands of Telegonus, his son with Circe, after a misunderstanding.
+Telegonus attacked his father with a poisoned, stingray spine-tipped spear, given to him by Circe.
 Before dying, Odysseus recognized his son.
 Telegonus then brought back his father's corpse to Aeaea, together with Penelope and Odysseus's son by her, Telemachus.
 After burying Odysseus, Circe made the other three immortal.
 Circe married Telemachus, and Telegonus married Penelope by the advice of Athena.
+An alternative version to Odysseus' death by stingray spine was presented in the Ghost-Raisers, a lost fifth-century BC tragedy by Aeschylus inspired by the nekyia episode of the Odyssey.
+In the tragedy, the dead Tiresias predicted that one day a heron's droppings containing said barb would fall upon an aged Odysseus' bald head and rot his skin.

 According to what seems to be later tradition, Odysseus was resurrected by Circe after his death at the hands of Telegonus.
 Afterward, he married Telemachus to Cassiphone, the daughter he had with Circe.
 Telemachus however killed Circe after a quarrel, causing Cassiphone to kill him in revenge.
 Odysseus witnessing those unfortunate events died again, of grief this time.

 In 5th century BC Athens, tales of the Trojan War were popular subjects for tragedies.
 Odysseus figures centrally or indirectly in a number of the extant plays by Aeschylus, Sophocles (Ajax, Philoctetes) and Euripides (Hecuba, Rhesus, Cyclops) and figured in still more that have not survived.
 In his Ajax, Sophocles portrays Odysseus as a modern voice of reasoning compared to the title character's rigid antiquity.

 Plato in his dialogue Hippias Minor examines a literary question about whom Homer intended to portray as the better man, Achilles or Odysseus.